CONTACT US

 George Maina, M.Sc.

-George is the Fisheries Strategy Manager at The Nature Conservancy (TNC) Africa Region Program.
+George is the Marine Project Coordinator at The Nature Conservancy (TNC) Africa Region Program.
 He works with TNC Global Teams on linking science, policy, and practice to advance fisheries reforms and effective ocean governance in Africa.
 George also works on conservation and restoration of blue carbon ecosystems, and the role they play in addressing climate change and in providing additional ecosystem services and livelihood benefits.
 George has been with TNC for 10 years.
 Email: gwmaina@tnc.org

 Emmanuel Mpina, B.Sc.